Harris Farm expands to Queensland

-In great news for local produce fans and local food producers, family-owned Harris Farm Markets will be opening two stores in Brisbane, beginning with Clayfield in December before opening the flagship store at West Village in West End in May next year.
+In great news for local produce fans and food producers, family-owned Harris Farm Markets will be opening two stores in Brisbane, beginning with Clayfield in December before opening the flagship store at West Village in West End in May next year.

-Queensland is the first state for the NSW-based business to expand into, and there’s a reason: the state has a history with Harris Farm Markets.
+Queensland is the first state for the NSW-based business to expand into, and there’s a reason.
+The state has a history with Harris Farm Markets.
 In November, Harris Farm Markets will open at the site of the current Clayfield Markets on Sandgate Road, home to an outstanding fruit and vegetable offering for 25 years, which is run by much-loved local produce experts, Carlo and Susan Lorenti.
 It’s this site that holds the history.

 “We are incredibly excited to be opening at this site because Harris Farm used to own it 30 years ago, before handing it over to Carlo and Susan,” says Harris Farm Markets co-CEO Tristan Harris, one of the three Harris sons who now run the company after their parents, David and Cathy Harris, retired.
 “It’s a full-circle story and we are thrilled that Carlo and Susan are staying on as our managers at Clayfield, along with as many staff as possible.”

-“The warehouse space is nothing short of extraordinary, and will allow us to build our flagship Queensland Harris Farm Markets store, with great local fruit, veg and gourmet grocery, as well as some local concession partnerships we’re really excited about,” Harris says.
-“Opening in West Village, one of the most exciting urban developments we have ever seen, is a fantastic opportunity.
+“The warehouse space is nothing short of extraordinary,” Harris says.
+“It will allow us to build our flagship Queensland Harris Farm Markets store, with great local fruit, vegetables and gourmet groceries.
+There are also some local concession partnerships we’re really excited about.
+Opening in West Village, one of the most exciting urban developments we’ve ever seen, is a fantastic opportunity.
 Particularly given the history of fresh fruit and vegetable markets in the West End peninsula.”